Charlotte Hornets Basketball - Hornets News, Scores, Stats, Rumors & More - ESPN

 - Full Schedule

-LeBron James scored 17 of his 32 points in the first quarter, and the Cleveland Cavaliers beat the Charlotte Hornets 121-109 on Saturday night.
+Davis Bertans scored a season-high 21 points to help the San Antonio Spurs overcome a sluggish start and beat the Charlotte Hornets 102-85 on Saturday night.

 The latest notes, updates and analysis on the Hornets from around the web.

-Game ops here in Charlotte went with "Come with me" by Puff followed by Kidrock "bawitdaba" for the pregame music.
-Shout out to late 90s TRL.
+Hornets big man Cody Zeller is not playing Thursday night at Detroit.
+Zeller has been going through the NBA's concussion protocol after he took an elbow to the head against Cleveland on Saturday.

-Thursday's Hornets News: Batum plays big in win over Magic
+Thursday's Hornets News: Batum leads way in win over Westbrook, OKC

 The latest notes, updates and analysis on the Hornets from around the web.